 FISH TAPEWORM – this is the largest of the species, it can grow to 33 feet in length.
 It causes anemia, water retention and weight gain as it makes the host uncontrollably hungry.

 DOG TAPEWORMS – are passed along to us from cats and dogs through petting and grooming.
 It is called DIPYLIDIUM CANINUM - it is found throughout the world.
 The adult tapeworm is made up of many small segments - the tapeworm itself can measure 4-28 inches long - each segment is about the size of a grain of rice.
-As the adult tapeworms matures inside the intestines, these segments break off and pass in the stool (the segments look like grains of rice or corn kernals or peanuts - are hard and are a white/slightly yellowish color).
+As the adult tapeworms matures inside the intestines, these segments break off and pass in the stool - they look like grains of rice - are hard and are a white/slightly yellowish color.
 These segments are about 2mm long and are what contains the tapeworm eggs.

 Alveolar Echinococcosis - AE disease results from being infected with the larval stage of Echinococcus multilocularis, a microscopic tapeworm (1-4 millimeters) found in foxes, coyotes, dogs, and cats.
 Although human cases are rare, infection in humans causes parasitic tumors to form in the liver, and, less commonly, the lungs, brain, and other organs.
 If left untreated, infection with AE can be fatal.
 AE is caused by tumor-like or cyst-like tapeworm larvae growing in the body.
 AE usually involves the liver, but can spread to other organs of the body.
 Because the cysts are slow-growing, infection with AE may not produce any symptoms for many years.
 Pain or discomfort in the upper abdominal region, weakness, and weight loss may occur as a result of the growing cysts.
 Symptoms may mimic those of liver cancer and cirrhosis of the liver.